-support, deliver or implement.
-This includes Scottish Planning Policy and the National Planning Framework and the National Marine Plan at a national level and a whole range of regional and local plans, strategies and investment programmes prepared by Local Authorities and Government Agencies, covering transport, economic development, housing, open space, education to name a few.
+There are a wide range of Government policies and strategies that this Plan seeks to support, deliver or implement.
+This includes Scottish Planning Policy and the National Planning Framework at a national level and a whole range of regional and local plans, strategies and investment programmes prepared by Local Authorities and Government Agencies, covering transport, economic development, housing, open space, education to name a few.
 All of these have been considered in the preparation of this Plan and are reflected in policies where appropriate.

-help deliver all policies and priorities within it.
+As we are a National Park, this Plan needs to implement our Partnership Plan and help deliver all policies and priorities within it.
 This includes Visitor Experience, Visitor Management, Conservation and Rural Development and they are reflected in the Vision outlined earlier.